xiaomi-research/xares-llm/README.md

 ```

-## Note on Precision
+## Note on Precision and reprodution

 By default the code uses `fp32` precision, which is slow but can be reproduced.
-Using any other precision will lead to different results.
+Note that results might differ depending on your Graphics card.
+However, results on a single machine should be completely reproducible.

-If one wants to speed up training use:
+If one wants to speed up training (and no reproduction) use:

 ```bash
 accelerate launch --mixed-precision='bf16' -m xares_llm.run task1